 - Be aware of potential hazards associated with home fires:

 - Collapsing walls or ceilings, exposed electrical wires, damaged roads, reignition of the fire, landslides, toxic breathing environment

-- Power outages from the wildfire can cause secondary damages to your home.
-Secondary damages can include rotting odors from a freezer or refrigerator, or dewatering sump pump systems.
+- Power outages from the wildfire can cause secondary damage to your home.
+Secondary damages can include rotting odors from a freezer or refrigerator or dewatering sump pump systems.

 Personal Property Considerations

 - Identify the priority levels of your content items that are of high sentimental or monetary value.
 These items could be:

 - Identify items that you consider essential in your day-to-day life.
 These items could be:

 - Clothing and work-related materials